anja0440/Beer-Recommender-System/README.md

 Brewery: Brewery name

-Beer Name (Full): Complete beer name (Brewery + Brew Name) -- unique identifier for each beer
+Beer Name (Full): Complete beer name (Brewery + Brew Name), unique identifier for each beer

 Description: Notes on the beer if available